dy1z/docs/content/docs/getting-started/installation.md

 ### Git

-The `maizzle new` command for scaffolding a new project works by cloning a Git repo.
-So it needs [Git](https://help.github.com/en/articles/set-up-git#setting-up-git) installed.
+The `maizzle new` command for scaffolding a new project works by cloning a Git repository, so you'll also need to have [Git](https://help.github.com/en/articles/set-up-git#setting-up-git) installed.

 Check if you have it, by running this command: